 New Hotspots, New Opportunities

-Since countries in the region are at different stages of development, the study also addresses how to strengthen audiovisual production from those countries with the best-developed audiovisual sectors that are seeking global investment, to emerging markets that are still in the process of developing film-related services and audiovisual hubs so they can position themselves regionally and globally.
-The study spotlights countries such as Brazil, Mexico, Argentina, Colombia, and Chile which are already in the process of strengthening audiovisual production as a means of attracting global investments.
-Additionally, this report identifies emerging markets in Uruguay, the Dominican Republic, Panama, Peru, Ecuador and Bolivia, as well as the Argentine regions of Cordoba and Mendoza.
+Since countries in the region are at different stages of development, the study also addresses how to strengthen audiovisual production from those countries with the best-developed audiovisual sectors that are seeking global investments to emerging markets that are still in the process of developing film-related services and audiovisual hubs so they can position themselves regionally and globally.
+The study spotlights countries such as Brazil, Mexico, Argentina, Colombia, and Chile, which are already in the process of strengthening audiovisual production as a means of attracting global investments.
+Additionally, this report identifies emerging markets in Uruguay, the Dominican Republic, Panama, Peru, Ecuador, Bolivia, and the Argentine regions of Cordoba and Mendoza.

-Lastly, we can’t talk about the importance of the television and film industry without mentioning its positive impact on other sectors, such as infrastructure, tourism and services.
-The development of this industry aligns with the IADB’s Vision 2025, a guide to sustainable and inclusive economic development, since it will spur the creation of skilled jobs—as well as the post-pandemic economic recovery—by supporting the creative and digital economy.
+Lastly, we can’t discuss the importance of the television and film industry without mentioning its positive impact on other sectors, such as infrastructure, tourism, and services.

-Netflix is part of the 21st Century Skills Coalition, a multi-sector partnership that looks for synergies between the public and private sectors in order to train current and future talent through educational and training programs in the 26 borrowing member nations of the IADB.
+Netflix is part of the 21st Century Skills Coalition, a multi-sector partnership that looks for synergies between the public and private sectors to train current and future talent through education and training programs in the 26 borrowing member nations of the IADB.